 Journalists (SPJ), Independent Sector, and the Community Arts

 Assistance Program for the City of Chicago.
-He has given speeches at national SPJ conferences, the National Association of Attorneys
+He has been a speaker at national SPJ conferences, the National Association of Attorneys

 Forum.
 He has an MBA from Indiana University and a BS in Accounting from Syracuse University.